TCNCoalition/TCN/README.md

 written in Rust.
 View documentation by running `cargo doc --no-deps --open`, and run tests by running `cargo test`.

+PRs and Issues are welcome to be submitted directly to this repo.
+For questions about the CEN Protocol or collaborating in more detail, contact [Henry](mailto:hdevalence@hdevalence.ca?Subject=CEN%20Protocol) or [Dana](mailto:dana+CoEpi@OpenAPS.org?Subject=CEN%20Protocol).

 **XXX** Fill in the rest of this introduction with an overview of the document's contents.

 ## Ideal functionality and trust assumptions in contact tracing systems